-We are committed to providing the best care for patients and recognise that by participating and promoting research we assist towards improving and developing the services that we commission.
+We strive to promote and support various quality improvement programmes across east London.
+We also recognise that by participating and promoting research we assist towards improving and developing the services that we commission.

-This research can be varied, it might be part of a national research study testing a new drug or technology, a service evaluation to help review services, or a pilot to test innovative treatments.
+Research and innovation hold the key to delivering continuing sustainable improvements within the NHS.
+The CCG aims to promote and assist with healthcare research as much as possible.
+This research can be varied.
+It might be part of a national research study testing a new drug or technology, a service evaluation to help review services, or a pilot to test innovative treatments.

 How you can get involved